pete-usds/nist-control-manipulation/output/SC-2.md

-# SYSTEM AND COMMUNICATIONS PROTECTION: SC-2
+# SC-2 / Separation of System and User Functionality

-# Separation of System and User Functionality
+_(SYSTEM AND COMMUNICATIONS PROTECTION)_

 ## Control Text